Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Asymptotic Optimality of Modified SRPT with Poisson Arrival

 which is indeed the same as Lemma $5.1$ in~\cite{grosof2018srpt}.
 The reason is straightforward---as the tagged job must be in service, hence the number of such time slots should not exceed $x$, and thus (\ref{wastebound}) holds. \item The system may be dealing with \emph{jobs with remaining workload no more than $x$ at time} $r_{x}$, the amount of resources spent on this class is no more than $\mathsf{W}^{\mathrm{M-SRPT}}_{\leq x}(r_{x})$.
 Here for any algorithm $\pi$, we use $\mathsf{W}^{\pi}_{\leq x}(t)$ to denote the total workload of jobs with remaining workload no more than $x$ at time $t$. \item The system may be dealing with \emph{jobs that have a remaining workload larger than $x$ at time $t=r_{x}$, while the tagged job is not in service.} This is possible and happens only if the system is processing non-preemptive tasks, which belong to a job with total remaining workload larger than $x$.
 The tasks are in service before the arrival of the tagged job, and the non-preemptive rule allows the task to be served from time $r_{x}$ onwards.

 Let $\mathsf{W}_{\mathrm{non-pm}}(r_{x})$ denote the total units of computing resources spent on this class of jobs during $[r_{x}, C_{x}]$.
 Our main argument for this class of jobs is,

 To see the correctness of inequality (\ref{taskbound}), we consider time intervals $[r_{x},r_{x}+\eta]$ and $(r_{x}+\eta, C_{x}]$ separately. \begin{itemize} \item Note that there are $N\cdot \eta$ computing resources during time $[r_{x}, r_{x}+\eta]$ in total, hence it is obvious to see that the amount of resources spent on this collection of jobs during $[r_{x}, r_{x}+\eta]$ cannot exceed $N\cdot \eta$. \item We next show that in time interval $(r_{x}+\eta, C_{x}]$, the total amount of computing resources spent on such jobs is no more than $N^{2}\cdot \eta+N\cdot x$.
-Consider the following two types of jobs: \begin{itemize} \item Note that jobs of this class that have a remaining workload larger than $x$ at time $t=r_{x}+\eta$ will be processed after time $t=r_{x}+\eta$ only if the tagged job is in service, hence the amount of resources spending on such jobs are already taken into account in the first class above, \ie, the quantity $\mathsf{W}_{\mathrm{waste}}(r_{x})$, and we can ignore this subclass. \item For the collection of jobs with remaining workload no more than $x$ at time $t=r_{x}+\eta$, we first consider the setting when different tasks within the same job can be processed in parallel.
-It is clear to see that the remaining workload of such jobs at time $t=r_{x}$ must be no more than $x+N\cdot \eta$.
+Consider the following two types of jobs: \begin{itemize} \item Jobs that have a remaining workload larger than $x$ at time $t=r_{x}+\eta$.
+Note that jobs of this class will be processed after time $t=r_{x}+\eta$ only if the tagged job is in service, hence the amount of resources spending on such jobs are already taken into account in the first class above, \ie, the quantity $\mathsf{W}_{\mathrm{waste}}(r_{x})$, and we can ignore this subclass. \item For the collection of jobs with remaining workload no more than $x$ at time $t=r_{x}+\eta$, it is clear to see that the remaining workload of such jobs at time $t=r_{x}$ must be no more than $x+N\cdot \eta$ (different tasks within the same job might be processed in parallel).
 Since there are at most $N$ such jobs in total, we can conclude that the remaining workload of jobs in this subclass must be no more than $N\cdot (x+N\cdot \eta)=N\cdot x+N^{2}\cdot \eta$, which implies that $\mathsf{W}_{\mathrm{non-pm}}(r_{x})\leq N\cdot x+N^{2}\cdot \eta+N\eta $ and (\ref{taskbound}) holds.

 \end{itemize} \end{itemize}

 \item \emph{Tagged job itself}.
 The amount of resources is equal to $x$, the size of the tagged job. \item \emph{Newly arriving jobs during $[r_{x},C_{x}]$ with size no more than $x$}. \end{enumerate}